computationalneurobiology/ComputationalNeurobiology.github.io/positions.md

 ### Apply to join the team!

-Opportunities are available at various levels within the Neuroinformatics lab at CAMH.
+Opportunities are available at various levels within the Computational Neurobiology lab at CAMH.
 Please contact Dr. Leon French if interested (leon.french@camh.ca).

 #### Graduate Students

-We recruiting graduate students with interests in bioinformatics, computational biology and neuroscience.
-Current programming ability is requested.
+We are recruiting graduate students with interests in bioinformatics, computational biology, and neuroscience.

 #### Postdoctoral Fellows

-We are hiring one postdoctoral fellow with experience in genomics and neuroscience.
-Current programming ability is requested with preference for Java and R. Details available at [indeed.com](http://ca.indeed.com/job/research-fellow-neuroinformatics-ae5bbc60c67c5db5).

-Graduate and postdoctoral positions are fully funded.
+Postdoctoral positions may be available.
+Please contact Dr. Leon French if interested (leon.french@camh.ca).

 #### Undergraduate Project Courses

 Focused projects that are suitable for undergraduate project courses undertaken at the University of Toronto.
-Please see my [research blog](http://fromthedata.blogspot.ca/) for short project examples

 #### Summer and Co-op